SAP-archive/fundamental-vue/docs/src/static-pages/NEW_COMPONENT/NEW_COMPONENT.md

 $ touch docs/src/pages/Flower/index.ts
 ```

 Examples are implemented as single file components (in our case `docs/src/pages/Flower/0-default.vue`) because this is what most Vue developers are using.
 You can put anything you want in the vue-file: a `<template>`-block, a `<script>`-block and a `<style>`-block.

 Fundamental Vue examples may contain additional documentation specific blocks.

+**_baseline.json:**
+ docs/src/api/_baseline.json

+Here you add the documentation that needs to be added for your component; like the possible slots, props, events, mixins etc.

+**pages.json:**
+ docs/src/pages/pages.json

+Here you add the page configuration in which the documentation will be shown; like the title that comes on the left section, the files that need to be read and stuff.

-More about that later.
-For now lets simply implement the most basic example possible:
+Lets simply implement the most basic example possible:
 ### Simple Example

 **docs/src/pages/Flower/0-default.vue**